dnsimple/dnsimple-support/content/articles/activity-tracking.markdown

 ## Events filter

 <info>
-Full audit history is available only on certain plans ([Professional and Business](https://support.dnsimple.com/articles/new-plans/#newer-plans-some)).
+Full audit history is available only on the following [plans](https://dnsimple.com/pricing): Professional or Business.
 </info>

 You can select the exact event types that you want to see and the time frame for when they happened.
 Along with the particular events, you will see: